bcsotelo7/LAMMPS-Custom-Installation/README.md

 ## Synopsis
 - This code was prepared using the Rescale platform using "Bring your own software" with 1 node.
 This softtware does not have OpenMPI and FFT3 which are required to run this code.
 They are compiled and installed here.
-- All programs and packages have been conscioulsy been installed in /usr/local directory (Open MPI, LAMMPS, et al).
+- All programs and packages have been intendedly been installed in  `/usr/local` directory (Open MPI, LAMMPS, et al).
 While it is understood that most HPC deployments, software may be installed in /opt
-- For lammps compilation and installation, the executable was built and installed in /usr/local but for some reason the actual tarred lammps folder remained in the work directory.
-This is where the benchmark files, documentation, etc remained, I was not able to figure this out in addition to setting `-D CMAKE_INSTALL_PREFIX=/usr/local/` correctly.
+- For lammps compilation and installation, the executable was built and installed in `/usr/local` but for some reason the actual tarred lammps folder remained in the work directory.
+This is where the benchmark files, documentation, etc remained, and I was not able to figure this out in addition to setting `-D CMAKE_INSTALL_PREFIX=/usr/local/` correctly.
 - The benchmark was not completed.
 I only started the configuration, compilation and installation of the LAAMPS python package and the LAMMPS shared library which required every package to be compiled in shared mode